scgruber/Construct/spec/primitives.md

 Collection Primitives represent ways to work with multiple objects as a single unit.

  * Group - A finite collection of actual objects
- * Set - An infinite collection of potential objects defined by a pattern